jffelix/To-Do-List-Hooks/README.md

 # To-Do-List-Hooks

 Welcome to my To-do List (Hooks Version)!
 This application is my introduction into learning React Hooks while acting as a refresher for my MySQL skills.
+All you need to do is type in an item (or action) you are planning along with the quantity.
+Once you hit submit, the entry will be added to the list!
+There are already a few sample items loaded into the database and you can update and/or delete them as you like.

 Goals